0xSero/partisia-docs/docs/smart-contracts/testing-contracts/testing-a-smart-contract.md

 1. We have declared an instance of `ContractBytes`, where we specify the relative location of the .wasm and .abi file for our Token contract.
 The three paths declared are the path to the wasm, the abi and the local instrumented executable.
+The local instrumented executable is used for code coverage.

-2. The two fields with type BlockchainAddress, `account1` and `token`, these will be populated in the test, where we create a public account and when we deploy the contract, the call returns the address the contract was deployed at.
+2. The two fields with type BlockchainAddress, `owner` and `token`, these will be populated in the test, where we create a public account and when we deploy the contract, the call returns the address the contract was deployed at.